mmbman/Katagiri/1984-03-21-Mindfulness-Talk-1.md

 **Question:** Roshi, when you say “no trace,” do you mean no conscious perception?

-**Katagiri:** If you have a conscious perception, you are already caught by the process of subject and object, so very naturally you separate.
+**Katagiri Roshi:** If you have a conscious perception, you are already caught by the process of subject and object, so very naturally you separate.
 But right in the middle of process or activity, there is no perception of object.

 **Same person:** So that’s “no trace”?

-**Katagiri:** No trace.
+**Katagiri Roshi:** No trace.
 Just like sleep.

 **Same person:** Also, could you tell me you mean when you use the word “defilement”?

-**Katagiri:** *Defilement* is when you see something through discrimination [...] complicated by consciousness.
+**Katagiri Roshi:** *Defilement* is when you see something through discrimination [...] complicated by consciousness.
 That means you leave a trace of your perception.
 That is called *defilement*.

 **Same person:** So *undefiled* is just being in the activity.

-**Katagiri:** Mm-hm.
+**Katagiri Roshi:** Mm-hm.
 But it’s very clear; there is sleep as an object, and also a subject there.
 But when you are exactly participating in sleeping itself, the so-called process or function, there is no object called “sleeping”.
 If there is no object called sleeping, very naturally you don’t perceive you who sleeps.
 For you, there is no subject, no body, and no object.
 But there is very clearly subject and object.
 That is the total picture of sleeping, between you and sleep.

 The same applies to [all] activities.
 Zazen is exactly [like] this; you can practice this point.
 And this zazen practice can be extended into everyday life.
 That is everyday activities: sweeping the ground, wiping the floor.

 **Same person:** But at some point you can choose what activity you’re going to do?

-**Katagiri:** Sure.
+**Katagiri Roshi:** Sure.

 **Same person:** So then if you want to sleep rather than do zazen, or if you want to do zazen rather than sleep, at some point it becomes part of the consciousness.

-**Katagiri:** Sure.
+**Katagiri Roshi:** Sure.

 **Same person:** But then there’s a point at which you lose that choice?

-**Katagiri:** You make a choice because we are living in the conscious world, so very naturally there are your objects and subjects.
+**Katagiri Roshi:** You make a choice because we are living in the conscious world, so very naturally there are your objects and subjects.
 Your life is right in the middle of the conscious world.
 You must stay there, but nevertheless, you can go beyond.

 **Same person:** Thank you.

-**Katagiri:** That is called *shikan*: wholeheartedness.
+**Katagiri Roshi:** That is called *shikan*: wholeheartedness.
 Or [speaking of consciousness], in Tenzo Kyōkun it says there are three minds: magnanimous mind, parental mind, joyous mind.
 If you want to express it in terms of the human emotional aspect, you can say magnanimous mind; psychologically, you can explain it like this.
 But your practice as activity is nothing but *shikan*: just [be].

 #### 2 - 30:10

 **Question:** *[Unintelligible]* *shikan* *[unintelligible]* is automatically leading to the right way and the bodhisattva way?

-**Katagiri:** It is called “right”, but that *right* is not the concept of right opposed to wrong.
+**Katagiri Roshi:** It is called “right”, but that *right* is not the concept of right opposed to wrong.
 That is called *sat dharma* in Sanskrit. *Sat* means right or correct, but that *sat* means *supreme* right, beyond our common sense, so-called right or wrong.
 The same applies to *impure*.
 So temporarily we can use the term *right*, but it’s not “right” in the usual sense.

 So if you practice continually like this, very naturally it is *right*, it is true human bodies.
 That’s why very naturally you grow, and your life is deeper.

 **Same person:** If somebody wanted to be a very good thief, and he needed calmness while doing the job robbing the bank or something, then they can do zazen for doing those kind of, in a moral sense, bad things.
 But is doing shikan zazen, as you explained, or sweeping the floor, is there the same meaning or do you first have to have a direction to doing those?

-**Katagiri:** Yeah, it’s a good question. *[He laughs.]*
+**Katagiri Roshi:** Yeah, it’s a good question. *[He laughs.]*

 That’s why people talk about “cross-country skiing zen”, “zen basketball”, or zen tea ceremony, zen kendo and judo.
 Or zen business... or zen perfume. *[Laughter.]* Sure, we say so – zen perfume, and zen basketball – because you can experience that *shikan* in every activity.
 Cross country skiing, or bank robbery... if you want, yes, you can do it. *[He laughs.]* But still it’s different, because real Zen doesn’t emphasize the short range.
 Zen is for the long range.
 If you want to do zazen for robbing money from the bank, that means very short range, don’t you think?
 You use your life in the small scale, you use zazen in the small scale, so [your] zazen becomes very small.
 That is what is called “zen bank robbery”.
 You can say so, but it’s not real, total Zen. *[He laughs.]* Don’t misunderstand this one.